International Paper

 154. Progress on commitment to eliminate gender related discrimination with regards to employment?

-The company reports that it provides training on a code of conduct which covers discrimination-related policies.
-However, the information is limited.
+The company reports that it provides training on a code of conduct that covers discrimination-related policies.
+However, the information is limited and not externally verified.

 0 / 1